 Drones can provide plant counts, data on the location of certain weeds and diseases, or identify irrigation problems by identifying areas of water stress.
 Thus, they represent an exciting opportunity for farmers to improve crop management and allow a more targeted use of inputs.

-Agremo suggested weed and plant disease analysis to ascertain the exact locations and extent of the problems caused by Cercospora and Chenopodium.
-Plant disease analyses can be used to identify the precise location and size of problem areas, optimize treatments and preventive measures (fungicide, insecticide, etc. and spot diseases before they affect the current yield goal.
-Weed analyses can be used to spot weed-infested areas in time and optimize weed control measures by applying the right amount of herbicide on the right spots.
+Agremo suggested Weed Detection and Disease Detection analysis to ascertain the exact locations and extent of the problems caused by Cercospora and Chenopodium.
+Disease Detection analysis can be used to identify the precise location and size of problem areas, optimize treatments and preventive measures (fungicide, insecticide, etc. and spot diseases before they affect the current yield goal.
+Weed Detection analysis can be used to spot weed-infested areas in time and optimize weed control measures by applying the right amount of herbicide to the right spots.

 Most forms of plant stress lead to visual changes.
 Drones can pick up different leaf colors or blank spots on the field, as well as cover ground more quickly than by crop walking.
 Multispectral sensors on drones can identify patterns that the human eye cannot.
 The drone view of the sugar beet field exactly shows the extent of the damage.